scriptweaver1/site/scripts/medusa-cute.md

 Now, what have they been telling you about ‘’The Great Medusa’’?

-A half woman , half snake monster, who turns people into stone and is a sowrn enemy of mankind?
+A half woman , half snake monster, who turns people into stone and is a sworn enemy of mankind?

 Lies!
 I just want to live peacefully on my island!